Chinese Art Appraisal

 My Art Work Is Damaged.
 Should I Repair It Myself?

-Restoring a valuable object of art requires difficult skills, age-old techniques, training, and experience.
-For conserving Asian art, very few craftsmen possess the necessary skills and experience.
-Remember too that imperfect restoration often results in the devaluation of the art work.
-Therefore, unless you are working with a qualified art restoration specialist specializing in Asian art conservation, it is almost always better to maintain a damaged object in its current condition.
+Restoring a valuable object of art requires knowledge, skills, age-old techniques, training, and experience.
+To conserve an antique Chinese painting and calligraphy, for example, it will be considered a difficult task because very few craftsmen possess the necessary skills and experience to regain its original appeal.
+Remember too that imperfect restoration often results in the devaluation of a valued art work.
+Therefore, unless you are working with a qualified art restoration specialist specializing in Asian art (paper and silk) conservation, it is almost always better to maintain a damaged object in its current condition.

-We recommend that unless you know exactly what you are doing, you should not attempt to repair damaged Chinese art yourself.
-Many old art objects, simply by virtue of their age, are in slightly damaged condition.
-This need not be a cause for alarm, and you should never move to "correct" or "repair" damage or wear without first consulting a qualified expert.
+Dr. Yang recommends that unless you know exactly what you are doing, you should not attempt to repair damaged Chinese fine art on paper and silk yourself.
+Many old art objects, simply by virtue of their age, are in slightly damaged condition, which are acceptable.
+This need not be a cause for alarm, and you should never move to "correct" or "repair" damage or wear without first consulting a qualified silk and paper conservation specialist.

 If your art object is considered "altered" or "damaged," its value will be decreased significantly.
 A scroll painting, for example, would be more valuable if the painting keeps its original rollers or mounting style.
-Other damage, such as mildew, stains or cracks on the surface of a painting, you need to consult a painting conservation specialist for guidance.
+Other damage, such as mildew, stains or cracks on the surface of a painting, could be restored if done property.
+In short, consulting a conservation specialist for guidance is wise.

 Appraisal Fees